🏞 Perfect One Day Trip to Yosemite: How to See It All (2023)

 • Taft Point: A short walk and the best view of sunset in all of Yosemite NP.

-• Washburn Point: A parking-lot viewpoint worth a quick stop.
+• Washburn Point: A parking lot viewpoint worth a quick stop.

 • Glacier Point: A Yosemite must-see when open.
-Glacier Point is Arguably the best view in the entire national park (with Tunnel View as the challenger).
+Glacier Point is arguably the best view in the entire national park (with Tunnel View as the challenger).

 Only a short walk is required to get to the viewpoint.
 While the light on Half Dome is beautiful at sunset, you will not be facing the right direction for sunset from here.
-This location is more renown for sunrise!
+This location is more renowned for sunrise!

 • Panorama Trail: Perhaps the best hike in the park!
 The Panorama Trail is too far to walk on a day trip at 8 miles, but you should consider walking a short section if time permits to enjoy the stunning elevated views.